 Users outside the campus network who access the Internet through a commercial ISP, their cellular network, a company's free wireless, or through their business or school network would not be recognized as being affiliated with Virginia Tech and thus must go through an extra step to gain that recognition.
 You can use either Off Campus Sign In system, or connect to the campus network via VPN (Virtual Private Network).

 You are authenticated through a system called Off Campus Sign In that prompts you to enter your Virginia Tech PID and password, and then your second factor (phone app, text message, or manually enter code).
 It then authorizes you if you are a current student, faculty, or staff member.
+There is no need to sign in in advance; as long as you use links on the library's websites, if a login is required, you'll automatically be directed to the appropriate screen.

 All links to our subscribed resources on our website, in Summon and Addison, through look up services like the Journal Title Database, and on our Subject Guides, are automatically routed through the Off Campus Sign In (OCSI) system.
 If you are on the campus network, whether in Blacksburg or at one of our remote campuses, the connection does not require logging in (except for trial databases, streaming video services, and a small set of password-protected resources).
 Just click the link and you can use the resource.